 Each of the domains for which you want to filter email must be verified by CPL for proof of ownership.
 To verify the domain, click Verify in the Status column.
 If you do not verify a domain you add, CPL does not process email for that domain.

-After adding and verifying the domain, in the Actions column, click Settings to add/configure mail servers, SMTP over TLS, and spooling of mail (in case the Barracuda Email Security Gateway is temporarily unavailable).
+After adding and verifying the domain, click Edit in the Settings column to add/configure mail servers, SMTP over TLS, and spooling of mail (in case the Barracuda Email Security Gateway is temporarily unavailable).

 Configure CPL Filtering Policies

-You can configure most of the same filtering policies and SMTP settings in the CPL web interface that you can on your Barracuda Email Security Gateway using the INBOUND SETTINGS pages.
+You can configure most of the same filtering policies and SMTP settings in the CPL web interface that you can on your Barracuda Email Security Gateway using the Inbound Settings page.
 See Cloud Protection Layer for details.